ChatGPT and Privacy: What Lawyers (and Everyone Else) Should Actually Understand

 • Responses may be restricted or redirected

+The threshold for human review is higher than the threshold for automated flagging.
+But if your conversation is flagged, human review becomes a real possibility, not a theoretical one.
 Flagging is procedural, not punitive.
 It is not a judgment about legality, ethics, or professional necessity.
-But it is a reminder that legitimacy does not guarantee privacy at the automated screening stage.
+But it is a reminder that legitimacy does not guarantee privacy.

 Even lawful, ethical, and professionally necessary inquiries should not be assumed to be private simply because they are legitimate.